NZALPA’s Peer Assistance Network (PAN) exists to support those experiencing difficult times in their lives that can have an impact on mental health.

 - Learn a relaxation technique such as progressive muscle relaxation.

-- Make time for regular exercise as outlined above.
+- Make time for regular exercise as outlines above.

 - Integrate “slow time” into your day (consider a slow walk, swim or mindful yoga).